 5. SWIFT integration

-In the case of international transactions, seamless integration with the SWIFT network is fundamental for ensuring secure and expedient transaction processing.
+In the case of international payments, seamless integration with the SWIFT network is fundamental for ensuring secure and expedient transaction processing.
 This integration is pivotal in preventing delays or errors in screening, thereby maintaining operational continuity.

-The transformative power of transaction screening
+The transformative power of payment screening

-Despite its challenges, such as managing high volumes of transactions and avoiding false positives and negatives, effective transaction screening is vital for maintaining the trust and security essential in the financial sector.
+Despite its challenges, such as managing high volumes of transactions and avoiding false positives and negatives, effective payment screening is vital for maintaining the trust and security essential in the financial sector.
 Advanced platforms like FinScan offer promising solutions to these challenges, ensuring that organizations can stay compliant and vigilant against financial crimes.
-As the financial landscape continues to evolve, transaction screening remains an indispensable tool, constantly adapting to meet new challenges and protect against emerging risks.
+As the financial landscape continues to evolve, payment screening remains an indispensable tool, constantly adapting to meet new challenges and protect against emerging risks.

-Step 1: Initiation of the transaction
+Step 1: Initiation of the payment

 This involves the initiation of a financial transaction, during which relevant transaction details are provided.
 These details are then used to generate a standardized message format, such as SWIFT’s MT messages or ISO20022.
 The formatted message is transmitted through secure channels, ensuring the integrity and confidentiality of the data.

-Step 2: Transaction screening initiation
+Step 2: Payment screening initiation

 Step 3: Alert review and investigation